nuclearsugar/VectorRecursionWorkbench/README.md

 ### Preview Window
 - **Draw Guide Line**: Allows you to draw a guide line onto the canvas. (hotkey is ‘d’.)
 To cancel drawing a guide line hit ‘ESC’.
 If you need to slice a specific shape, then first click to select that shape and then draw the guide line within it.
 - **Delete Guide Lines**: Allows you to delete a specific guide line by clicking on it. (hotkey is ‘x’.)
 Useful mainly for creating shapes such as a pentagon. *Beware: deleting a line is risky and may break your layout, so be sure to save prior.*
-- Undo (cmd-z) and Redo (cmd-shft-z) are functional for guide lines. *Beware: But if you try to undo a change of a shape attribute, then all of the attributes will revert to their original state (known annoying bug).
-Also undo-ing a guide line is risky and may break your layout, so be sure to save prior.*
+- Undo (cmd-z) and Redo (cmd-shft-z) are functional for guide lines. *Beware: But if you try to undo the change of a shape attribute, then all of the attributes will revert to their original state (known annoying bug).
+Also undo-ing a guide line is risky and may break your layout, so be sure to save often.*
 - **Snapping**: When drawing a guide line, the cursor will snap to the nearest corner when within a certain proximity.
 - **Hide Guide Lines**: Makes the guide lines invisible within the preview area so that you can see the recursion as it will be exported.
 - **Hide Shape #’s**: Makes the shape #’s invisible within the preview area.
 But you can still select a shape.